perfectconsulting/GSFORTH-ROM/README.md

 **disuse**

-To see what block file cache:
+To see the block file cache:

 **.buffers**